iitggithub/ezshare_cpap/README.md

 5. (Optional) Add ezshare.card to the /etc/hosts file

-This will allow the web interface to be accessed via http://ezshare.card/
+This will allow the web interface to be accessed via http://ezshare.card/ and while this isn't necessary for the script to function, it's sometimes useful.

 ```
 sudo cat | tee -a /etc/hosts <<EOF
 192.168.4.1\tezshare.card
 EOF
 ```

-Note this isn't needed for the script to function since the directory listing can be directly accessed via http://192.168.4.1/dir?dir=A: but if you want to access the web interface for any other reason, you'll need to perform step 5.

 6. Try it out!